 Capability

 A non-technical example of requirement/capability chain graph is a food chain/graph.
 Food is a requirement.
 Or “I want to eat” is a requirement.
 Bread and, say fried eggs are two capabilities meeting/addressing the requirement.
 Bread requires “wheat”, “water”, and “bake” capabilities.
-Fried eggs require “egg”, “oil”, and “fry” capabilities.
+Fried eggs require “egg”, “oil”, and “fry” capabilities. “bake” capability is provided by an oven which may have a command stack or a lock because only one thing can be baked at a time.
 Bread capability provider may implement Vegan marker interface which can be used for filtering.
 All food capabilities may implement NutritionalInformation interface - it can be used for filtering or sorting.

 A more technical example is Java ServiceLoader with service type being a requirement and an instance of the service class being a capability.